 The Sun Circle Ceremony demonstrates the science, art, and mysteries of the universe in one fell swoop.
 Led by gongmaster Don Orne, the ceremony honors all spiritual traditions and is short and interactive.
 It includes Bruce Greenwald, sculptor and architect of the Sun Circle who will make brief comments.
 Astronomer Jim Keating will remark on the solar system and astronomical dynamics.

 “Everyone, of all ages and from all places, is invited to join us to welcome autumn at the Sun Circle.
-Here in this place, science, art, the mystery and love of life are brought together as the sunrise heralds the fall season and the donning of our socks again,” said Lynn Nadeau, president of the CIA.
+Here in this place, science, art, the mystery and love of life are brought together as the sunrise heralds the next season,” said Lynn Nadeau, president of the CIA.
 “I am grateful to all who have worked to make the park so lovely.
 The well-placed benches, stones and paths augment the blueberry bushes, hawthorne trees and other wonderful plants."

 Actually, the sun rises directly in the east only twice a year, once in fall and once in spring, for each equinox, when the day and night hours are equal.
 At that time, the earth’s axis is perpendicular to the imagined line connecting the center of the earth and the sun.
 These facts, and more, will be presented and discussed at the seaside park on the Marblehead-Swampscott town line.

-“The cycle of the seasons were noted again this year at this wonderful site,” said KH Krena, who has photographed the Sun Circle since its completion on September 21, 2009, just in time for that year’s autumnal equinox.
+“The cycle of the seasons are noted four times a year at this wonderful site,” said KH Krena, who has photographed the Sun Circle since its completion on September 21, 2009, just in time for that year’s autumnal equinox.

 Beach Bluff Park, owned and cared for by the CIA, has become a beloved focal point where people come to observe the sea and the sky, to access the beach and to sit and contemplate in peace.
 New landscaping designed and planted by Robert Dempster has been the delight of park visitors.
 “The plantings are fluorishing; we will prepare the park for winter storms and hope for the best.” said Dempster.